lvgl/lv_port_stm32h7b3i_disco/README.md

 This project uses LVGL v8.3.1

-For the most up-to-date version of LVGL, please visit: https://github.com/lvgl/lvgl
+For the most up-to-date version of LVGL please visit: https://github.com/lvgl/lvgl